-- 4.66.
+4.68.
 New hotels, guest houses and tourist hostels should normally be located within settlement boundaries.
-However, where a firm proposal exists it should not be impeded due to a lack of suitable land within the settlement.
-A site as close as possible to the settlement is more sustainable than a remote site.
-In the interests of sustainability, it is important that sites that are in a degraded or derelict state or which contain buildings are considered in the first instance. - 4.67.
-Where a supporting statement is required to demonstrate how firm or realistic the proposal is it should include contractual agreements, what sources of finance are available to sustain the project, detailed information on the exhaustive search to illustrate that there is no reasonable prospect of securing a site within the settlement boundary or other nearby settlement and justification for the site chosen. - 4.68.
+However, where a firm proposal exists and it is demonstrated that there is a lack of suitable land within the settlement, a site in the periphery may be considered.
+The periphery is defined as the outer limits or edge of a defined settlement.
+In the interests of sustainability, it is important that sites that are in a degraded or derelict state or which contain buildings are considered in the first instance.

+- 4.69.
+Where a supporting statement is required to demonstrate how firm or realistic the proposal is it should include contractual agreements, what sources of finance are available to sustain the project, detailed information on the exhaustive search to illustrate that there is no reasonable prospect of securing a site within the settlement boundary or other nearby settlement and justification for the site chosen. - 4.70.
 Guidance on what constitutes a vernacular building is available in Appendix 3.

-Draft Policy TOU04 - Holiday Parks, Touring Caravan and Camping Sites
+Policy TOU04 - Holiday Parks, Touring Caravan and Camping Sites